oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/siebel/siebel-solution-definition/files/siebel-solution-definition.md

 __Tenancy__

-When you sign up for Oracle Cloud Infrastructure, Oracle creates a tenancy for you in one of the available Commercial Regions.
+When you sign up for Oracle Cloud Infrastructure, Oracle creates a tenancy for you in one of the available Commercial or Government Regions.
 This is your home region.

 __Region__